Rapidity Logarithms in SCET Without Modes: The Massive Sudakov Form Factor

 where $L_\zeta=\log( \zeta^2/\mu^2)$.
-Choosing $\zeta=Q$ corresponds to na\"\i vely adding the integrands before performing the $k^-$ integral, as was done in \cite{Chiu:2009yx,Freedman:2014uta,Goerke:2017ioi}.
-Leaving $\zeta$ free makes the scheme dependence manifest.
-This also accentuates the fact that SCET has no dynamical dependence on the scale $Q$, which has been integrated out of the theory: the $Q$ dependence in the na\"\i ve matrix element is in fact $\zeta$ dependence, which parameterizes the scheme-dependence of the rapidity divergent integrals.
+Choosing $\zeta=Q$ corresponds to the na\"\i ve result (\eqn{eq:naiveadd}), but leaving $\zeta$ free makes the scheme dependence manifest.
+This also underscores the fact that SCET has no dynamical dependence on the scale $Q$, which has been integrated out of the theory: the $Q$ dependence in the na\"\i ve matrix element is in fact $\zeta$ dependence, which parameterizes the scheme-dependence of the rapidity divergent integrals.
+A similar calculation was performed with massless gluons in \cite{Idilbi:2007ff} where the authors noted that the scaleless SCET integrals had the scale $Q$ inserted by hand; any other scale $\zeta$ could similarly be inserted by hand, but the choice $\zeta=Q$ was ``justified \emph{a postieri} by the requirement that SCET reproduce the IR divergences of QCD''.